levinsonalex/admin/pa2/pa2.md

 for more details on successfully logging in users, and how to notify users when they incorrectly attempt a login.

-### My Visible Albums page:`/albums` [sensitive/public]
+### My Albums page:`/albums` [sensitive]
-This page is similar to its corresponding route in PA1, in that in contains links to albums.
-It differs in that the user (logged in or not) is only shown links to albums that he has access to (all public albums and, if logged in, all private albums he owns or has been given access permission).
-Each album should also display visibility (i.e., whether the album is public or private) next to its link.
-Note that the user doesn't have to be logged in to view public album links or pics.
-Because the user info is contained in the session, there is no longer any need to send username to albums as a URL argument.
+This page is similar to its corresponding route in PA1, in that it contains links to albums which the current User owns, as well as a link to the ‘/albums/edit’ route.
+Note that, instead of using a URL parameter to input the username of the User’s albums that we want to see, we are instead using the current session.
+You can navigate here by clicking on the ‘My Albums’ button at the index page.

+### Public Albums of All Users:`/albums` [public]
+This page shows all of the public albums to a User who isn’t logged in.
+Here, you find links to view the albums, but no links to edit them.
+You can navigate here from the index page.

 #### My Albums page:`/albums/edit` [sensitive]